heavyblotto/memorativa/docs/design.md

 Within Memorativa, **Memory houses** are the spaces where the game is played.

+Within each house, **Concepts** are organized, regarded, and combined into an ordered and systematic whole.

 ### The computer, AI, and automated thinking

 Even now the world has moved on from social media and into the age of AI.
 Memorativa is not here to challenge or debate the merits of AI, but in fact use it to its advantage.